dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/9-Wordplay.md

   }

 }

-Tips:
+```

-- Use the `charAt` method to access a single character of a `String`.
+Remember: use the `charAt` method to access a single character of a `String`.
 Strings are indexed from 0 just like arrays.

-```

 ## Questions

 ### Starts With `q` But Not `qu`

-Print all of the words that start with `q` but not `qu`.
+Modify the program above to print the words that start with `q` but not `qu`.
+Take the example we did in class and modify it to use a
+test method that returns a `boolean` like in the example above.

 ### Long words